fezmid/flutterduck/content/post/security-is-culture-and-process/index.md

 ---
 title: "Security is about culture and process more than tools"
 date: 2020-10-02T17:18:23-05:00
 description: "Security is more than just buying a product.
-It requiers culture and processes as the base to make things work."
+It requires culture and processes as the base to make things work."
 categories: ["technology","infosec"]
 toc: false
 displayInmenu: false